duffelhq/paginator/README.md

 ## Security Considerations

 `Repo.paginate/4` will throw an `ArgumentError` should it detect an executable term in the cursor parameters passed to it (`before`, `after`).
-This is done to protect you from potential side-effects of malicious user input, see [paginator_test.exs](https://github.com/duffelhq/paginator/blob/master/test/paginator_test.exs#L820).
+This is done to protect you from potential side-effects of malicious user input.

 ## Indexes